 The Payment of Wages Due statute below shows the statute was amended in 1990 by Act 463 (in pink).

-A history line may also include an effective date for a statute.
+A history line may also include an effective date that an Act or statute goes into force.
 A South Carolina statute becomes effective twenty days after it is approved (signed) by the Governor, unless a different effective date is specified in the Act that enacted or amended it.
 The typical effective date specified is upon approval by the Governor.

 In the Payment of Wages statute § 41-10-50 below, both the 1986 Act that enacted the statute and the 1990 Act that amended it specify an effective date by inserting a comma and "eff" after the Act number and section.
 The original Payment of Wages statute became effective on April 21, 1986 and the statute as amended became effective on May 7, 1990.